Comparison of Extended Lubrication Theories for Stokes Flow: The Stokes Equation

-To compare the Stokes solution with the one dimensional lubrication theory solution, we assume the inlet and outlet flow profiles correspond to a fully developed laminar flow with flux $\mathcal{Q}$.
+To solve the Stokes equation, we assume the inlet and outlet flow profiles correspond to a fully developed laminar flow with flux $\mathcal{Q}$.
 The surface boundary conditions for velocity are \cref{reyn_bc_u,reyn_bc_v}, and the pressure satisfies \cref{reyn_bc_p}.
 The inlet and outlet velocity profiles are,